 Once all piers and brackets have been installed, the settlement of your foundation will be permanently halted.

 At this time, one of our team of in-house foundation contractors will determine whether or not it makes sense to lift your foundation back to its original position.
 This operation has the potential to close cracks in your foundation and return doors, locks, and windows to their original functionality.

 At Arizona Foundation Solutions, we want to help you restore the value of your home through structural stability.
 To this end, we have a wide variety of repair solutions that can address foundation problems of any kind.

 If you live within our Arizona service area, we'd like to provide you with a free, on-site inspection.
 Each inspection includes an on-site inspection, a professional consultation, and copy of our 90-page full-color foundation repair book.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Phoenix, Mesa, Glendale, and nearby areas such as Scottsdale, Chandler, Sedona, Payson, Flagstaff, Peoria, Prescott.
+Our service area includes Phoenix, Tucson, Glendale, and nearby areas such as Scottsdale, Mesa, Chandler, Sedona, Payson, Flagstaff, Peoria.